top of page

 • Jar candles are the most versatile and offer a strong scent throw.

-• Decorative candles shaped like flowers, bears or sculptural forms can double as décor and add personality to the room.
+• Decorative candles shaped like flowers or bears can double as décor and add personality to the room.

 • Textured or colored vessels can match your interior style without competing with your furniture.